MoSadie/TWABL-DR/index.md

 {% endfor %}
 </table>

+## What?

+These are summaries of blog posts from the video game developer Bungie.
+This site mainly focuses on the weekly `This Week at Bungie` series, but other blog posts are summarized when desired.
+There summaries are targed towards Destiny 2 players who are familar with the game.
+I will do my best to put spoiler tags on any major reveals that happen in a given week, but I would always recommend being caught up on any weekly story quests before reading a TL;DR or TWAB.

 ## Why?

 I write these for my clan every week and post them in our Discord, figured others would want a TL;DR as well.
+This is also a chance for me to learn more about GitHub Pages and Jekyll.